Agent Manifest

 4. Automated Validation

-After submission, an automated workflow is triggered.
+After a manual issue submission (path B), an automated workflow is triggered.

 The workflow: